★ Optioned for film by AUX Media

 "Set in Ohio and told from the point of view of a struggling single mother and her youngest daughter, Resolutions is a beautifully rendered, poignant, and earnest look at the modern American family.
 Jen Knox illustrates what we are capable of as daughters, sons, mothers, grandchildren, friends, and siblings—the roles we play, what we do to each other, what we owe each other, and how we carry on when we fail spectacularly.
 At the heart of this book is a fierce, loving voice that shines through in characters so real you ache for them.
 Knox has written an unforgettable account of a traumatized working-class family and how they continue to survive and love despite perpetual hardship."

-– Beth Gilstrap, Author of I Am Barbarella: Stories (2015) and Deadheading & Other Stories (forthcoming from Red Hen Press 2021)
+– Beth Gilstrap, Author of I Am Barbarella: Stories (2015) and Deadheading & Other Stories (Red Hen Press 2021)

 AFTER THE GAZEBO